 Rohit’s stomach tightened.
 He hadn’t known about his father’s campaign.
 Had his father told him and he hadn’t paid attention?
 All this time, he’d been pushing his parents to save their own lungs, and his father had cleaned the whole city’s air instead.
-Why hadn’t he thought to help them all?
+Why hadn’t he thought to help everyone?

 His mind suddenly returned to the second time he’d seen the man who had once followed his family through the parking lot of that taqueria years ago.
-He’d been wearing the same faded Giants cap and red and black hunting coat as before.
+He’d been wearing the same faded Giants cap and red-and-black hunting coat as before.
 Only this time, he was sober, and he was standing at their front door.

 His face was scruffy, he smelled of smoke, and he seemed uncertain on his feet, but when Rohit’s dad saw him, he greeted him warmly with only a hint of imitation cowboy in his voice.
 It turned out his father had given the man his card that first night.
 He’d kept talking to him, had helped him out, and somehow had convinced the man to join them for Thanksgiving dinner a year later.
 The two watched football together, loudly hooting for the 49ers.
 The man had hugged Rohit’s father on the way out that night.